 Sometimes lawsuits come out of the blue.
 A process server comes to your door and delivers papers.
 If it is a large claims lawsuit, you have either 20 or 45 days (depending on the type of case) to formally respond.
-If you are being sued, you will need to hire a lawyer on an hourly […]

 Lawyers have a number of potential fee arrangements with clients.
 The two most common are the contingency fee and the hourly fee.
 With a contingency fee, the lawyer only gets paid if and when the case is settled and funds are received.
 If the case is on an hourly basis, the client receives a monthly bill and must pay legal fees based upon the time involved.

 Litigation/trial work is very much the same regardless of the case.
 In all lawsuits, there is the presentation of evidence along with the direct and cross-examination of witnesses.
 Preparing for trail in a personal injury case is not much different than preparing for trial in a real estate case.

 The one advantage of hiring a trial lawyer who has experience in a particular area is that technical knowledge of the subject matter is a big help in preparing for trial.
 Knowledge of building construction, building practices, codes and industry standards are invaluable in preparing for trial.
 Having experience in this area also puts a lawyer in contact with key expert witnesses who may end up testifying on one side of the case or the other.
 Lawyers who restrict their practice to litigation and/or real estate are more familiar with the latest cases and legal arguments that arise in this area.